This code is part of KQCircuits

 port_nr (int): Port index for the simulation engine starting from 1

-brought out to an edge of the box, determined by `side`.
+the waveguide is brought out to a wave port at the edge of the box, determined by `side`.

-waveguide_length (float, optional): length of the waveguide (μm), used only for internal ports
+waveguide_length (float, optional): length of the straight waveguide starting from `location` (μm).

 term1 (float, optional): Termination gap (μm) at `location`.
 Default 0